Outreach and Education

 The exhibit takes place every spring between the months of March and May.
 Gallery hours are 10:00 a.m. to 4:00 p.m.
 Thursday through Saturday and 1:00 to 4:00 p.m. on Sunday.
 For more information call 580-494-6497 or email the museum at email@example.com.

 The Forest Heritage Center is the perfect setting to showcase the art of the forest, with over 50 species of trees found within a 1-mile radius of the museum’s home in Beavers Bend State Park.
 Many wood artists select their material from this diverse array of native woods, choosing to harvest dead standing or fallen timber or knots and burls that are otherwise unsuitable for construction, adding untold value to Oklahoma’s already booming forestry industry.

 This exhibit is made possible by the Forest Heritage Center Advisory Board, Oklahoma Arts Council, Oklahoma Forestry Services, Oklahoma Tourism & Recreation Department and members of the Forest Heritage Center Association.

-Forest Heritage Center and Southeast Oklahoma Woodturners offer a series of woodturning classes each spring.
+Forest Heritage Center and Southeast Oklahoma Woodturners offer a series of woodturning classes in the spring.
 Beginning Woodturning: A Foundation Course.
-These free classes are suitable for beginning to advanced woodturners of all ages and will be held at the Broken Bow High School carpentry shop in February and March.
+These free classes are suitable for beginning to advanced woodturners of all ages and will be held at the Broken Bow High School carpentry shop.